dawnstar89/learning-skill/README.md

 ## Add a new category
-if you want to add a new category. you just have to add a category under mycroft ai.
+If you want to add a new category, you just have to add a category under mycroft ai.
 Mycroft will then ask you for the name in your language.

 ## todo
 Dialog_Match: Support recognition of vocab files